 India to export 50,000 tonnes of onion to Bangladesh

-India has allowed exports of 50,000 tonnes of onions to Bangladesh ahead of Ramadan.
+India has allowed the export of 50,000 tonnes of onions to Bangladesh ahead of Ramadan.

-The shipment will be sent to Bangladesh through the National Cooperative Exports Limited, India's commerce and industry ministry said in a statement today.
+The shipment will be sent through the National Cooperative Exports Limited, India's commerce and industry ministry said in a statement yesterday.

-Earlier, India extended a ban on exports of onions until March 31 this year.
+India, the world's second-largest onion exporter, banned the overseas shipment of the kitchen essential in December 2023 and later extended it till March this year to contain its rising prices and ensure adequate availability in domestic markets ahead of the coming national election.

 Comments